 “Robin is amazing.
 After years of trying to find a therapist who I felt understood the unique issues facing myself as a trans woman, they are a real breath of fresh air.”

 “Tracey is hands-down the best counselor I’ve ever worked with.
 She utilizes REBT methods with such ease, I hardly realize she’s doing it!
 She is very easy to talk to and incredibly supportive.
 I greatly appreciate our sessions, and I feel like the work we’ve done impacts my life in a positive and tangible way.
 Her experience with career counseling is apparent, and her cultural competency should be commended.
 As a trans man, it is often hard to find counselors that walk the talk.
 Tracey is clearly an active advocate for marginalized communities, and incredibly personable.
 11/10, forever grateful for her service.”

 How Does Gender Play A Role In Mental Health?

 The actual number of biological sexes is the subject of much scientific debate.
-While some people believe there are only two sexes, others believe that there are many more than that.
-Some people have chromosomes that would identify them as male or female but sex organs that would identify them as the other sex.
-These disorders of sex development make it difficult to classify certain people as being strictly of the male or female sex.
+While some people stick to the traditional belief that there are only two sexes, others believe that there are many more than that.
+For example, some people have chromosomes that would identify them as biologically male or female according to the current system, but sex organs that would identify them as another sex.
+Human sexuality is diverse and varied, and scientists are still discovering how best to classify this diversity.